 Hyatt Regency Scottsdale Spa & Resort at Gainey Ranch: Known for its beautiful setting with unobstructed views of McDowell Mountains.
 It has Gondola rides on a 7-acre lake to tour the resort.
 It offers an excellent experience from the food, entertainment, scenery and provides an atmosphere which will make you want to stay just one more day.

 Even though it is said that balancing work and leisure travel can be complicated, considering that most of my traveling is for business purposes, I enjoy that these trips can also take a touristy character sometimes.

-As a PECB Platinum Reseller, we offer training courses which cover all of the over 65 ISO and GDPR Accredited Courses.
+As a PECB Platinum Partner, we offer training courses which cover all of the over 65 ISO and GDPR Accredited Courses.
 Phoenix is a major Train-cation destination enabling you to have training + vacation, all-in-one in the Fall, Winter, and Spring months.
 You will find an available course in the Valley of the Sun all year long with our season of beautiful weather starting in October and running through May.

 Our Master trainers provide a depth of knowledge in the standard ranging from implementation and certification audits.
 The 4 days of training are taught by a range of master trainers in a comfortable setting, great breakout lunches which often allow for outdoor seating during the months of beautiful weather.
 Following the 4-days of training, trainees will complete a certification exam and be provided with a certificate following the course.
 Visit our updated calendar for our many events in the valley and across the country.

 Traveling for business is better when you also have the time to explore and discover what the destination has to offer.
 When I go somewhere new, I always try to make the best of my free time and add some fun to the trip, and Phoenix is the perfect destination to blend business and relaxation because of its inimitable climate and nature.